 - IE 44.
 The grant is a voluntary transfer for the resource recipient and does not involve an exchange of equal values.
-The entity therefore, concludes that the transfer falls within the proposed scope. - IE 45.
-Applying Step 1, the entity assesses whether the conditions contained in the grant qualify as a performance-related conditions. - IE 46.
-The entity assesses that ,under the grant agreement, no identifiable good or services are transferred to the Government and in, particular, the outcome of the research and any technologies developed under the agreement remain the property of the manufacturer. - IE 47.
+The entity therefore, concludes that the transfer falls within the proposed scope. - IE 37.
+The transaction is voluntary.
+The entity assesses that the objective of the grant is not to maximise of the proprietary benefits of the Government and therefore the transaction falls within the proposed scope.
+The entity applies the analysis in the DP: - IE 45.
+Applying Step 1, ÷ tThe entity assesses if whether the conditions contained in the grant the requirements to do the research, meet specific targets and report back to the Government qualify as a performance-related conditions.
+(Step 1 of the proposed model). - IE 46. -The entity assesses that ,under the grant agreement, no identifiable good or services are transferred to the Government and in, particular, the outcome of the research and any technologies developed under the agreement remain the property of the manufacturer. - IE 47.
 Applying Step 2, the entity assesses that the grant is linked to an underlying identifiable activity; that is its research activity.
 The entity observes that the grant is subject to requirements to do the research, meet specific targets and report back to the Government.
 This create a present obligation when it initially gains control of the transferred resource.
-If not complied with, the grant is returned to the transferor. - IE 48.
-The receivable and grant revenue will be recognised as the entity fulfils its research obligations over the two-year period.
+If not complied with, the grant is returned to the transferrer.

+IE 38.IE 48.
+If this is the case, Tthe receivable and grant revenue will be recognised as the entity fulfils its performance conditionits research obligations over the two-year period.

 This may not coincide, like under current accounting under IAS 20, with the way expenses are incurred over the project.
 See above in paragraph 4.12 for a discussion on the role of uncertainty.